 Space Conditioning Systems

-Other space heating systems include gas wall heaters, gas boilers providing heat to floors or radiators, and electric wall heaters (usually found in bathrooms).
+Other space heating systems include gas wall heaters, gas boilers providing heat to floors or radiators, and electric wall heaters (usually only found in bathrooms).

 The good news is that there is a technology that can efficiently heat homes without relying on fossil fuels, and do so economically!
 The technology is called a heat pump.
 Heat pumps have been around for decades.
 But until the past decade or so, they were no more efficient than gas furnaces.
 And until the climate crisis started becoming clear to designers, builders, and building owners, there was no big incentive to change from the common gas furnace to using heat pumps.